yuefan98/nleis.py/docs/source/getting-started.rst

 To begin, we need to first load data from our 2nd-NLEIS manuscripts.
 The peer-reviewed paper for `Part I <https://iopscience.iop.org/article/10.1149/1945-7111/ad15ca>`_ and `II <https://iopscience.iop.org/article/10.1149/1945-7111/ad2596>`_ can be found as open access articles in Journal of Electrochemical Society.

-Since there isn't an instrumentation standard for acquisition and processing of second harmonic NLEIS data, :code:`nleis.py` only provides simple :code:`data_processing` to help users truncate their own data.
+Since there isn't an instrumentation standard for acquisition and processing of second harmonic NLEIS data, :code:`nleis.py` provides simple :code:`data_truncation` to help users truncate their own data.
 For now, users will need to obtain their own frequencies, Z1, and Z2 data in order to use this function.
-An alternative data loading and processing function is under development for EIS instruments that provide frequency-domain harmonic data or time-domain data suitable for signal processing.
+In the latest release (v0.3), an alternative data loading and processing function is introduced for EIS instruments that provide frequency-domain harmonic data or time-domain data suitable for signal processing.

 .. code-block:: python